Have you noticed lesions or crusty blisters on your cat? If you have, chances are…

 Preventing Allergy Related Eye Problems

-Feline herpesvirus is a common upper respiratory infection in cats that causes eye infections.
-L-Lysine is popular among the health community for use in both cats and humans to dispel the herpes virus symptoms.
+Feline herpesvirus is a common upper respiratory condition in cats that causes eye issues.
+L-Lysine is popular among the health community for use in both cats and humans.
 L-lysine is an amino acid that cannot be synthesized inside the body, so it must be attained through food and supplements.
 It can be purchased at most pet stores and used at home.

 Distilled Water Rinse